 - Preheat the oven to 350ºF.

 - Heat the oil in a large skillet over medium-high heat.
-Add the onion, pepper, mushrooms, and 1/4 teaspoon salt.
+Add the onions, peppers, mushrooms, and 1/4 teaspoon salt.
 Cook, stirring occasionally, until the vegetables are soft and lightly brown, about 10 minutes.
 Then add 4 minced garlic cloves, 2 teaspoons cumin, 1 teaspoon paprika, and 1/2 teaspoon chili flakes, and cook for 30 seconds more.

 - Meanwhile, place 2 cups rice in a mesh strainer and rinse under running water.
 Drain well and transfer to a 9×13″ casserole dish.
 Then drain and rinse the beans, and add to the rice.

 - Transfer the vegetables to the casserole and add 1 cup corn, the tomato sauce and broth, 1/4 teaspoon salt and lots of black pepper.
 Stir to combine.
-Cover the dish tightly with foil and bake for 1 hour and 30 minutes.
+Cover the dish tightly with foil and bake for 1 hour and 30 minutes – do not stir during cooking.
 (Casserole is ready when the rice is cooked through and all the liquid is absorbed).

 - Meanwhile, make the tortilla strips (optional).
 Place 1 tortilla on a cutting board and lightly brush both sides with oil.
 Place another tortilla on top of the greased one and brush the top with oil; continue stacking and brushing all tortillas.
 Slice the stack into 1/3-inch strips.
 Transfer to a baking sheet and arrange in a single layer.
 Sprinkle with salt.
 Bake until the tortillas are lightly brown and crispy, flipping once halfway through baking, 15 to 20 minutes.
 Cool before serving.